Thai-style chicken

 - Heat oil in a large skillet over medium-high heat.
 Add chicken, season lightly with salt, and cook until just browned and cooked through, about 4–6 minutes.
 Remove to a plate.

 - In the same pan, add a touch more oil if needed.
-Add onion and bell pepper; stir-fry 2–3 minutes until crisp-tender.
+Add onion, bell pepper, and peas; stir-fry 2–3 minutes until crisp-tender.
 Add garlic (and ginger, if using) for 30 seconds until fragrant.

 - Return chicken to the pan.
 Pour in the prepared peanut sauce and toss, letting it simmer 1–2 minutes until glossy and coats everything.
 If too thick, splash in a little water; if too thin, simmer another minute.